What is the Dark Web: Things You Need To Know Before Accessing The Dark Web

 The dark web is a breeding ground for illegal activity.
 Some of the things you will find there are online marketplaces to buy stolen financial and private data (for identity theft), drugs, pornography, and other highly illegal products and services.
 Payment is made through trades or cryptocurrencies like Bitcoin to hide the trail.
 Bitcoin has actually helped the dark web experience an enormous growth spurt.

-Other things you can expect to find on the dark web are guns, counterfeit money, credit card numbers, bank account details, stolen credentials, phishing and ransomware kits (to wage campaigns and steal from people), prepaid debit cards, hacked Netflix accounts, a “lifetime” Netflix account that you can purchase for $6.
+Other things you can expect to find on the dark web are guns, counterfeit money, credit card numbers, bank account details, stolen credentials, phishing and ransomware kits (to wage campaigns and steal from people, often resulting in a ransomware attack), prepaid debit cards, hacked Netflix accounts, a “lifetime” Netflix account that you can purchase for $6.

 You can also buy services from all types of cybercriminals.
 Even if someone hasn’t been the victim of a data breach, a hacker can still break into their account or private information.
 The sky really is the limit on the dark web.